 Support for farmers

-There are a range of further resources available for anyone needing support.
+There are a range of further resources available.
 You can:

-- Register for our Mental Health Awareness webinar to learn more about mental health issues.
+- Watch our Mental Health Awareness webinar to learn more about mental health issues.

-- Visit the Yellow Wellies website to download The Little Book of Minding Your Head; a pocket guide to understanding mental health and stress.
+- Download The Little Book of Minding Your Head; a pocket guide to understanding mental health and stress from the Farm Safety Foundation's Yellow Wellies website.

 The FCN is the first port of call for pastoral and practical support for anyone in the farming community, with a particular focus on farmers and farming families.
 The helpline is available every day of the year, 7am to 11pm.